Chris Jordan (cricketer): 2016 Sri Lanka and Pakistan

 He played in the third ODI against Sri Lanka and took figures of 1–49 as the match ended in a draw due to rain.
-He returned to the side for the fifth ODI, and took figures of 0–40 as England won by 122 runs.
-He played in the only T20I between the two sides, taking figures of 3–29 to help reduce Sri Lanka to 140 as England won by eight wickets.
+He returned to the team for the fifth ODI, and took figures of 0–40 as England won by 122 runs.
+He played in the only T20I between the two teams, taking figures of 3–29 to help reduce Sri Lanka to 140 as England won by eight wickets.

 Jordan played in the final two ODIS against Pakistan.
 In the fourth ODI he took figures of 2–42 as England restricted Pakistan to 247/8 and won the match by four wickets.
 In the final match of the series he finished with figures of 0–52 after making an unbeaten 15, as England lost the match by four wickets but won the series 4–1.
-Jordan only bowled one over in the T20I between the two sides, finishing with figures of 0–16 as England lost by nine wickets.
+Jordan only bowled one over in the T20I between the two teams, finishing with figures of 0–16 as England lost by nine wickets.